Intensive yoga training in India: feedback

 Everything is possible in India

-So after many hours lost with my friend Google in search of the best place to deepen my knowledge of yoga, I discovered that everything is possible in India.
+So after many hours lost with my friend Google in search of the best place to take intensive yoga training, I discovered that everything is possible in India.

 Because like everywhere in the world in the 21st century, you can go to a beautiful school or retreat in the south of India (Kerala and Goa being particularly popular for that) where you will have a nice room with all comfort with a nice room bath, air conditioning, fresh water available and where you can maybe even go to the beach during your free hours.
 But is this the philosophy of yoga?
 I regret to tell you that my poor Lucette and you will have to sacrifice a little if you really want to know more ...